Skip to Content

 Counted Thread Embroidery

-Unlike machine embroidery, counted thread embroidery (like cross-stitch) uses specific stitch patterns on even-weave fabric.
+Unlike its machine counterpart, counted thread embroidery requires special care during removal.
+Each stitch follows precise patterns on even-weave fabric.

 Tips for Successful Embroidery Removal